chistian95/OmegaHouses/README.md

-pass | password | The password of that user close_doors | true | If set to true, the main door will be closed after a predefined time close_doors_delay | 2 | Delay in seconds to auto close doors
+pass | password | The password of that user close_doors | true | If set to true, the main door will be closed after a predefined time close_doors_delay | 2 | Delay in seconds to auto close doors house_limit | 1 | Number of houses a player can have